-It is not an easy place to travel, especially if you're by yourself, but the rewards are worth it.
-The beauty in the environments, both urban and rural, are profound.
+Mongolia is not always an easy place to travel around, especially if you're by yourself but the rewards are worth it.
+The beauty in the environments, both urban and rural are profound.

-If you're taking vehicles, extensive baggage or other big-ticket items to or from the country, it would be a good idea to inform authorities in advance.
+If you're taking vehicles, extensive baggage or other big-ticket items to or from the country, you need to inform Mongolian border authorities before you travel.
 Contact your country's embassy in order to get more information about how to do that.

 There is also the possibility of encountering a scammer posing as a border police officer, learn more here.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.